An easy and healthy recipe made in less than 30 minutes! This gluten free quinoa risotto is a low-fat dish perfect as a summer dinner!

 - 2 tablespoons chopped green onion or chives

-- Rinse quinoa well under cold water (use a fine sieve or cheesecloth) for 2-3 minutes and let it drain.
+Rinse quinoa very well under cold water (use a fine sieve or cheesecloth) for 2-3 minutes and let it drain.

-- Heat olive oil in a large pan, add the carrot and cook on medium/high heat for 2 minutes until somewhat soft.
+Heat the olive oil in a large pan, add the carrot and cook on medium/high heat for 2 minutes until somewhat soft.

-- Add onion, garlic, zucchini, eggplant, pepper, parsley, green onion, and thyme and cook until all the vegetables are soft and starting to brown, about 5 minutes.
+Add the onion, garlic, zucchini, eggplant, pepper, parsley, green onion, and thyme and cook until all the vegetables are soft and starting to brown, about 5 minutes.

 If you like this recipe, Pin it!